The death of someone close to you can involve enormous stress as you come to terms with your bereavement.

 If the person died in Lambeth, you should register the death with us.

 If it is too distressing or not convenient for you to attend the Lambeth Register office to register the death.
-Then you may go to any Register Office in England or Wales to register by 'Death Declaration'.
+Then you may go to any Register Office in England or Wales to register by'Death Declaration'.
 The registrar will record the relevant information, and act as an intermediary, sending the details to Lambeth post.
-In this case, we will send the death certificates to you by post.
+It will take up to 10 working days for Lambeth to receive your declaration.
+Lambeth will then register the death and, we will send the short death certificate to you by post and any additional certificates you paid for.

 6. Death certificates and cost